On average, 45% of Black and Hispanic students are first-generation college students.

 LEARN MORE ABOUT US, HERE

-ONLY ACCEPTING APPLICANTS IN SOUTHERN CALIFORNIA
+**ONLY ACCEPTING SCHOLARSHIP APPLICANTS IN SOUTHERN CALIFORNIA AT THIS TIME

 Your tax deductible donation is a direct investment to our youth!